microsoft/playwright/docs/src/debug.md

 <img width="1399" alt="Browser Developer Tools with Playwright object" src="https://user-images.githubusercontent.com/13063165/219128002-898f604d-9697-4b7f-95b5-a6a8260b7282.png" />

-To debug your tests using the browser developer tools start by setting a breakpoint in your test to pause the execution using the [`method: Page.pause`] method.
+To debug your tests using the browser developer tools, start by setting a breakpoint in your test to pause the execution using the [`method: Page.pause`] method.

 ```js
 await page.pause();